-To address this issue, 1625 Independent People (1625ip) will recruit a new team of EET workers, highly skilled at building relationships with care leavers, employers and training providers, co-located in Local Authority Leaving Care teams to ensure the project is effective and collaborative.
+Reboot West involves a new team of EET workers, recruited by 1625 Independent People (1625ip).
+The new workers are highly skilled at building relationships with care leavers, employers and training providers, and co-located in local authority Leaving Care teams.

 The approach is underpinned by: Trusting relationships: staff and volunteers trained to meet care leavers psychological and practical needs, develop skills and support them to achieve.
 Positive experiences: working holistically to build trust/motivation in young people, using peer support and community mentoring.
 Maximising stability: psychologically informed, flexible and co-ordinated in-work support to overcome challenges and enable the move from ‘services’ to a sustainable community model that supports independence.
 Partnerships: engaging businesses, public and voluntary sectors in providing opportunities that meet care leavers’ needs and aspirations.
 Using a social impact bond model of funding Reboot West enables four local authorities to adopt a shared approach to corporate parenting across sectors.

 The project is operating well and is has been expanded to the high rate target.